Compulsed/lineagedb/README.md

 - Investigate ~6k TX stall from load testing (was using AB, and running on a Mac)
 - Anywhere we would clone attempt to use an RC -- this happens with Actions (check performance after doing this)

-**Design Improvements**
+**Design Improvements -- Internals**
 - Clippy ✅
 - CI/CD Pipeline ✅
+- Improve error types -- it is not clear what part of the application can throw an error vs. an enum type response ✅
+- Improve change the send_request to be 'action aware', as in, a single action should return a single response ✅
+- Tests
+  - GraphQL
+  - Database (Transaction Management) ✅
+  - Table (Applying / Rolling back changes)
+  - Row
 - CLI
     - Specify port to bind ✅
     - Specify IP to bind ✅
     - List database version (https://github.com/rust-lang/cargo/issues/6583)
 - Turn index into a class
-- Tests
 - Create a 'storage engine' abstraction.
 At the moment this is the responsibility of the transaction manager
-- Improve error types -- it is not clear what part of the application can throw an error vs. an enum type response
-- Improve change the send_request to be 'action aware', as in, a single action should return a single response

-**Current Performance**
-- ~1-2ms for a create call
+- Transaction that just contain queries should not be persisted to the transaction log
+- Do not need to maintain the transaction log in memory -- Transation log can just use a reference

+## My learnings

 **To read**
 - https://rust-unofficial.github.io/patterns/patterns/creational/builder.html